What Are 2D Shapes And Which 2D Shapes Should Kids Learn At Primary School?

 Let’s kick off with some definitions!

-In primary school, your child will learn about the following polygons, regular and irregular shapes.
+In primary school, children will learn about the following 2d shapes: polygons, regular and irregular shapes.

 What are the properties of 2D shapes?